Why Know It?

 - International Directory of Company Histories

-Search index of latest volume for name of company, or its parent, to see which volumes contain profiles.
+Search for the name of company, or its parent, for profiles or records that mention it.
 Good for in-depth history, founders, personnel, changes, and mergers and acquisitions.

 - Brands and their Companies, a directory through Advanced Search in Gale Directory Library, will match companies to their brands.